Know when and how feelings of a rapid, fluttering or pounding heartbeat are treated.

 Take a family member or friend along, if possible, to help you remember the information you're given.

-For heart palpitations, basic questions to ask your doctor include:
+For heart palpitations, basic questions to ask your health care provider include:

 Don't hesitate to ask other questions.

-Your doctor is likely to ask you questions, such as:
+Your health care provider is likely to ask you questions, such as:

-Before your appointment, you can try to improve your symptoms by avoiding activities or stresses that might cause your palpitations.
+Before your appointment, you can try to improve your symptoms by avoiding stress or activities that might cause palpitations.
 Some common triggers include: